-So now you are ready and motivated to get started!
-Here is the sequence that has worked well in our Doma Vaquera clinics: Start on the ground, riding your two-leg horse.
-Begin by placing the garrocha on your right shoulder and ride forward on a circle.
+Start on the Ground This is recommendation will not surprise any of you long-time readers, as I am convinced that riding your two-leg horse can give you many valuable answers for riding the four-leg type!
+Begin by placing the garrocha on your right shoulder and walk forward on a circle.
 Focus slightly to the right, and notice how the pole helps you keep your shoulder blades balanced over your seat bones/hips, and slightly back to the right.
 If the garrocha moves up and down on your shoulder then you are not walking a perfect circle!
 Next, try the same maneuver holding the pole in your right hand like a 'U', thumb facing forward.
 Now you are set for some fancy moves!
 Picture a turn-on-center to the right, where you will ride under the pole.
 Keep your forward momentum, and notice how you have to free-up your left shoulder and draw back your right hip to make this small circle.
 Half-way through the circle, you will probably have to reverse your hand position to keep the garrocha comfortably in your hand.

 Now it is time to move on to maneuvers where the pole is located to your left.
-There are two ways to get on to a left-circle: 1) Lift the pole with your right hand, change the bend and focus to the left, and ride a half-circle away for the pole; 2) Continue to the right and start the turn-on-center, but only accomplish one-half of the circle.
+There are two ways to get on to a left-circle: 1) As you travel on a circle to the right, lift the pole with your right hand, change the bend and focus to the left, and ride a half-circle away for the pole;

+2) Continue to the right and start the turn-on-center, but only accomplish one-half of the circle.
 Using either method, there may be a point that you will need to reverse the hand position you have on the garrocha.
-Next, ride a circle to the left, with your right elbow raised high, and notice how your left hip automatically draws slightly back and your right shoulder rides forward.
-Finally, practice your full turn-on-center to the left, under the pole and the half changes of direction under or away from the pole.
+Next, ride a circle to the left, with your right elbow raised high, and notice how your left hip automatically draws slightly back and your right shoulder rides forward as you focus on the point of pole at the center of the circle.
+Finally, practice your full turnon-center to the left, under the pole and the half changes of direction under or away from the pole.
 The key is trying to keep a forward and rhythmic flow throughout all maneuvers.
+No Backing UP!